Tonyxu82/tonyxu82.github.io/_posts/2016-10-11-Java-Fasttrack.md

 ![gorge]({{ site.baseurl }}\img\columbiagorge.png)

 A programming language is like our second language.
-If you does not use it for a while, then it will dispear from our memory.
+If you does not use it for a while, then it will disapear from our memory.
 The best way is to practice it by writing code snippets everyday.
 <!--description-->